MomentaiChris26/nerdsparadise/README.md

 This feature allows a user to add a game or display all games in the database outside the application.

-1. To display all games outside the application enter the following in terminal:
+1. To display all games outside the application enter the following in the terminal:

 ````
 $ ruby app.rb display
 ````

-2. If they want to add a game to the database outside the application, enter the following in terminal:
+2. If they want to add a game to the database outside the application, enter the following in the terminal:

 ````
 $ruby app.rb add <name of game>